jshprentz/meetup2xibo/docs/user-manual/xibo-user-setup.rst

 The :ref:`Xibo CMS API credentials configuration <xibo-cms-api-credentials>` requires the client ID and secret shown in the :guilabel:`Edit Application` dialog box.
-Authorize the client credentials as shown in :numref:`Figure %s <edit-application-general>`.
+Authorize the client credentials, as shown in :numref:`Figure %s <edit-application-general>`.

 .. figure:: /images/screenshots/edit-application-general.png